-- 1. Delivery of a compliant procurement exercise which result in contracts being awarded. - 2.
-There is diverse workforce of highly skilled and well-motivated advisers and support staff to meet customer need (e.g. includes recognition of vulnerability). - 3.
-More people receive free high-quality debt advice (contributes to the UK Strategy for Financial Wellbeing goal for Better Debt Advice). - 4.
-Longer-term contracts can provide an opportunity for service improvements to be rolled-out incrementally, beneficial to addressing identified gaps and/or streamlining services to serve more people efficiently and effectively.
+- 1. Delivery of a compliant procurement exercise which result in a contract being awarded. - 2.
+There is diverse workforce of highly skilled and well-motivated advisers and support staff to meet the needs of sole traders and small businesses. - 3.
+More people receive free high-quality debt advice (contributes to the UK Strategy for Financial Wellbeing goal for Better Debt Advice).

+4. A longer-term contract can provide an opportunity for service improvements to be rolled-out incrementally, beneficial to addressing identified gaps and/or streamlining services to serve more people efficiently and effectively.